enjaysea/cm1_docker/README.md

 ```
 docker run -id --name cm1 -v "$(pwd)"/output:/cm1/output cm1
 ```
 After the command successfully completes, the ID of the container is displayed on the command line.
-You don't need to take note of it because you can see the ID plus any other information about the container by using the command
+You don't need to take note of it because you can see the ID plus any other information about the container by using the command:
 ```
 docker ps